opendatasoft/ods-documentation/source/editing_pages/dashboard.rst

  - add a text search form
  - add some filters
  - discover CSS classes for easy responsive development
  - have a deeper look to the "context"
  - add a record counter
+ - add a download link
  - create some KPIs

 Going further : AngularJS and advanced used of Widgets